-East London Adventures and things to do.
+East London (Buffalo City) Adventures and things to do.

 In this sunny laidback corner of South Africa, the city of East London, manages to retain its small-town friendly feel even though it has a bustling manufacturing industry.
 It is the gateway to some of the country’s most beautiful places.
 The pristine paradise of the Wild Coast, the snowy peaks, trout streams and thick forests of the Amatola Mountains and the pineapple covered hills and wide beaches of the Sunshine Coast are all easily accessed from East London.
 Many excellent holiday resorts and private game reserves can be found in the wild and untouched landscapes within easy driving distance from the town.

 You don’t have to head out of East London to have a wonderful holiday!
 The town is flanked by two significant rivers and has a lot to offer in the way of scenic beauty and outdoor activities.
 Its stunning unspoilt beaches, remarkably uncrowded for their proximity to the city, are undoubtably East London’s top asset.
 Lazy rivers intersect wide tide-rippled beaches, creating calm bodies of water where children play and swim while fish eagles freewheel overhead.